sciZer0/7/v/README.md

 <p>&nbsp</p>
-Anyway, this is just an idea and opinions which might be discussed.
+Also, I have a lot of another ideas, additionally.
+Anyway, this is just ideas and opinions that might be discussed.
 The greatest undeniable facts are here:<br>
 https://github.com/sciZer0/7/tree/main/a
 <p>&nbsp</p>